timjogorman/RicherEventDescription/guidelines.md

 such as the example below, in which there is an implicit event without such a relationship to an ENTITY:

-\ex.
-Her main concern is that she does not wish to have a *colonoscopy*, which she had back in the 1970s.
+- Her main concern is that she does not wish to have a *colonoscopy*, which she had back in the 1970s.

 Here, there are actually two colonoscopies being discussed.
 One is